BleepLabs/Rad-Fi-Delay-1.5/README.md

 ---------------

-<i>Are you selling a kit</i>
+<i>Are you selling a kit?</i><br>
-Not right now but if you're interested sign up for this mailing list and I'll email about this only.
-(Sign up here for all Bleep Labs news).
+Not right now but if you're interested sign up for <a href="https://confirmsubscription.com/h/r/35B95AB32EF3DEEC2540EF23F30FEDED">this mailing list<a/> and I'll email about this <b>only</b>.
+(Sign up <a href="https://confirmsubscription.com/h/r/A3B09EAD151885B6">here</a> for all Bleep Labs news).
 I threw this device together with the simplest parts possbile so anyone could get the parts they need from a variety of sources (see the <a href="https://docs.google.com/spreadsheets/d/1HgXk2Bo4Rd0A5V1MbUsgcbOM54Az-JnbRDxo8K8Pac8/edit?usp=sharing">Parts list</a>
 ).

-<i>Why not use the <a href="https://www.pjrc.com/teensy/td_libs_Audio.html">Audio libary</a> and board?</i>
+<i>Why not use the <a href="https://www.pjrc.com/teensy/td_libs_Audio.html">Audio libary</a> and board?</i><br>
 I love Paul's audio library and have used it on my producest and even contributed to it but I like to make things from scratch too.
 Also, this device is meant as an eduatioanl tool for coding Arduino devices using the least amount of parts possible.